cgwire/kitsu/docs/short/README.md

 Enter the first sequence, for instance, sq01, then **add**.

-Now you can see your sequence created.
-To add shots to this sequence, you need to select it, and create your shots.
+Now, you can see your sequence has been created.
+To add shots to this sequence, select it and create your shots.

-For example type sh0010 on the shots column, then again **add**.
+For example, type sh0010 on the shots column, then again **add**.
 You can also define padding for your shots.

 ::: tip
-If you want to name your shots 10 on 10 as SH0010, SH0020, SH0030 etc, set the **Shot Padding** as 10
+If you want to name your shots ten on ten as SH0010, SH0020, SH0030, etc, set the **Shot Padding** as 10
 :::

 ![Manage shots](../img/getting-started/manage_shot.png)

-You can now see that new shots are listed, linked by their sequence.
+You can now see that new shots are listed and linked by their sequence.
 You have created the first shot of the first sequence.

 Now, let's add more shots than just one!
 As you can see, the box already contains your name